autodesk-tandem/kiosk-demo/README.md

 ## Overview
 The sample provides a quick overview of the facility:
 - List of levels
-- List of roms per level
+- List of rooms per level
+- Predefined room views (waypoints)
 - Thematic display of rooms based on room type or status
 - Sensor information for room
 - AI powered chat bot